-If the options below are unsatisfactory, see our documentation on Licensing DBDOC for the procedure for acquiring and applying a software-based license instead of a hardware-based license.
-Note, however, that there may be an additional fee for this license.
+As of current DBDOC versions, see Licensing DBDOC for the procedure for acquiring and applying a software-based license instead of a hardware-based license.

 If you have any questions, require further help, or have any feedback, do not hesitate to contact GMCL.